Earth Day and Party for the Planet Celebration: April 25, 2015

 Photo by: Monika Blazs

-Henry Vilas Zoo will celebrate Earth Day on Sunday, April 20, 2013 by giving away trees and with many more fun activities including:
+Henry Vilas Zoo will celebrate Earth Day by giving away trees and with many more fun activities including:

 - Distribution of 1500 saplings - courtesy of Wisconsin DNR with thanks to Kohl's A Team volunteers for helping with distribution.
 Available only while supplies last.